 The North Sea is connected to both the Baltic Sea and (via the English Channel and the Norwegian Sea) the North Atlantic.
 As a result, heavy winds from many different directions stir its waters and impact its coastlines, which are frequently battered by extreme weather.

-Nevertheless, the North Sea is a major world economic region, with the likes oil and gas extraction, shipping, fishing and offshore renewable energy production taking place within its bounds.
+Nevertheless, the North Sea is a major world economic region, with the likes of oil and gas extraction, shipping, fishing and offshore renewable energy production taking place within its bounds.
 Both equipment and personnel working in the area are regularly subjected to harsh environmental conditions which can hamper operations and even damage offshore installations.
 Numerous rogue wave events have also been recorded.

 Drawing Comparisons: The Miros Wave & Current Radar and NOAA’s WaveWatch 3 Model